2021-2022 Undergraduate & Graduate Catalog

 The criminal justice curriculum encompasses applied concepts of ethics, political and social justice, historical analysis of institutions and policy, leadership and management, and theories and research.
 The curriculum also prepares students who plan to apply to a doctoral program with appropriate theoretical, research, analytical, and critical interpretation skills.

 To develop highly ethical and capable leaders, specialists, and scholars, with an advanced and practical knowledge in criminology and criminal justice to prepare them for future work in their careers, classrooms, and/or communities.

 To apply for the Master of Science degree in criminal justice, please note the following requirements:

 - Undergraduate GPA of at least a 3.0 on a 4.0 scale calculated from the last 60 hours of undergraduate work.

-- Three letters of recommendation (at least two are from current or former professors).
+- Three letters of recommendation (at least two from current or former professors).

 - The Graduate Committee reserves the right to require additional information it deems appropriate, including GRE test scores and writing samples.
 The committee may also require applicants to appear for an oral interview.
 The decisions of the Graduate Committee are final.

-- Applications for fall admission should be received by May 1; winter admission applications should be received by November 1.
+- Applications for fall admission should be received by May first; winter admission applications should be received by November first.